Articles

 • Easier to debug — you can run the same commands yourself

-MCPs make sense when there's no good CLI equivalent (browser automation, IDE integration), when you need stateful connections or streaming, or when wrapping it in a tool interface genuinely simplifies things.
+MCPs make sense when there's no good CLI equivalent (browser automation, IDE integration), when you need stateful connections or streaming, or when wrapping something in a tool interface genuinely simplifies things.
 For everything else, a CLI is simpler.

 How They Fit Together